puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 end
 ~~~

-You can then use the instructions in the [Plugins In Modules](/guides/plugins_in_modules.html) page to copy
+You can then use the instructions in the [Plugins in Modules][] page to copy
 the new fact to a module and distribute it.
 During your next Puppet run, the value of the new fact
 will be available to use in your manifests and templates.

 ## Using Other Facts

-You can write a fact which uses other facts by accessing `Facter.value(:somefact)`.
+You can write a fact that uses other facts by accessing `Facter.value(:somefact)`.
-If the fact fails to resolve or is not present, `nil` will be returned.
+If the fact fails to resolve or is not present, Facter returns `nil`.

 For example: